 Opportunities Revealed In Filtered Data

-You don’t need to be a data expert.
-I’m not (which may be obvious).
-But as a leader you need to have vision of the possibilities, and it’s essential to go past the self-serving reports that vendors provide.
+As a leader you need to have vision of the possibilities, and it’s essential to go past the self-serving reports that vendors provide.
 None of the examples in this post, when interpreted properly, dehumanize employees.
 But if we dismiss data, evangelizing about “meeting employees where they are” while failing to meet our organizations where they are, we do so at our own peril.
 And the humans in our organizations lose out in the end.